tdh424/Ancient-DNA-Thesis-/README.md

 bash run.sh
 ```

-This downloads nothing further.
-It clusters and splits the genomes, simulates the damaged and
+This clusters and splits the genomes, simulates the damaged and
 UDG datasets, precomputes the Evo 2 and BWA references, trains the four denoiser and three
 classifier variants, runs the external baselines, and produces every figure and table under
 `outputs/`.
 Reuse already-completed stages with the skip flags: